► How do I create a Gedcom Data File?

 ► Why can’t I find a chart that includes everyone in my tree?

-Charts that include everyone in a tree are very complicated due to them often including families of people that have married into the main family.
-This type of chart often requires some bespoke work in order to reduce the height or length of the chart to make the chart practical for printing and reading.
+Charts that include everyone in a tree are very complicated as they often including families of people that have married into the main family.
+This type of chart requires some bespoke work in order to reduce the height or length of the chart to make the chart practical for printing and reading.
 We may at some point be able to set up a standard ‘everyone’ chart but for the time being we ask that you upload your gedcom on these pages and then email email@example.com for advice.

 ► How much will my chart cost?

 When we return your chart design to you we will let you know the cost to print it on various thicknesses of paper and canvas.
-We are not able to quote for postage at that stage as we won’t know where we are to send the chart.
+We are not able to quote for postage at that stage as we won’t know where we are to send the chart or how many copies you would like.

 ► What should I do if I want two charts sending to two different addresses?